PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-08 11:28:31
+Last updated: 2024-04-08 11:29:40
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: Elia of Dorne.
+I killed her screaming whelp.
+Then I raped her.
+Then I smashed her fucking head in like this.  -  Gregor Clegane